mgaitan/sphinxcontrib-mermaid/README.md

 ````

 For GitHub cross-support, you can omit the curly braces and configure
-myst to use the [mermaid]{.title-ref} code block as a myst directive.
+myst to use the `mermaid` code block as a myst directive.
 For example, in \`conf.py\`:

 ```python